ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     Simulations complete

 What we observe is that the data upload transfer task for all previous simulations are complete while the current simulation is in progress.
-Of course, the sequence and competing speeds of the simulation and the data transfer task will vary from one workload to another and this is just an illustration.
+Of course, the sequence and competing speeds of the simulation and the data transfer tasks will vary from one workload to another and this is just an illustration.
 However, it does illustrate a popular use-case for asynchronous file transfers.

 .. note::